s-smits/finetune-zamba2/README.md

 # finetune-zamba2

-This repository contains tools and scripts for fine-tuning the Zamba2-1.2B language model.
+This repository contains tools and scripts for fine-tuning Zamba2-1.2B-Instruct with a specific dataset.
 The implementation supports both single and multi-GPU training with automatic learning rate optimization.

 ## Requirements